Traveling to a National Convention

 The conventions are designed to be educational, first and foremost, and entertaining and enlightening as well.
 To look back at past conventions, CLICK HERE.
 The hundreds of sessions at each convention offer students the opportunity to learn about everything from digital photography to copy editing from some of the finest instructors and journalists in the profession.

-Entering a write-off contest?
+Entering the National Student Media Contests?
 CLICK HERE for the rules.

 The Convention Hotel

 One of the first decisions you’ll have to make when planning to attend the convention is where to stay.
 The convention hotel is not only where most of the students and advisers stay.
 It is also where most of the instructions, sessions and activities take place.
 Use the reservation forms provied by JEA to book reservations early because the hotel is always full.

 - Be polite on the elevator.
 Use it only when necessary.
 Do not do “cute” things such as shriek, jump or push more buttons than you need to.
 And try not to douse yourself with too much cologne before getting into this cramped space.

 - No hotel has enough elevators.
 When other conventions fill most of the rooms, they do not pack in as many visitors as the JEA/NSPA conventions do.
 For that reason, elevators may be crowded, and students should plan ahead.
 For instance, a trip back to the room right before Write-offs is not a good idea because being in the contest room promptly is vital.